eliaguerra/eliaguerra.github.io/_pages/about.md

 Hi, I'm Elia!

-I am an early-stage researcher at <a href='https://www.cttc.cat/'> Centre Tecnològic de Telecomunicacions de Catalunya (CTTC)</a> and a PhD student at
+I am an early-stage researcher at <a href='https://www.cttc.cat/'> Centre Tecnològic de Telecomunicacions de Catalunya (CTTC)</a> for the <a href='https://greenedge-itn.eu/'>Greenedge ITN</a>.
-<a href='https://www.upc.edu/en?set_language=en'>Universitat Politècnica de Catalunya (UPC)</a> for the <a href='https://greenedge-itn.eu/'>Greenedge ITN</a>.
-I am currently supervised by Dr. Paolo Dini and Dr. Marco Miozzo.
 My main interests are sustainable artificial intelligence and distributed machine learning algorithms.

 Prior to this, I did my Master's in Computer Engineering and my Bachelor's in Information Engineering at the University of Padua.
 During these years, I developed a passion for machine learning and programming.